The University of British Columbia

 • Power Tools

-The development of computers has given us new tools for understanding and modelling thought.
+Developments in computation present us with new tools for understanding and modelling thought.
 Students in the Cognitive Systems programme are trying to gauge their power.
 Read More

 • The Syntax of Ideas